Last Quarter on

 Moon before descending node

-9 days after ascending node on 11 March 2055 at 03:26 in ♌ Leo.
-The Moon is located north of the ecliptic over the following 3 days, until the lunar orbit crosses from North to South in descending node on 24 March 2055 at 03:28 in ♒ Aquarius.
+9 days after ascending node on 11 March 2055 at 03:26 in ♌ Leo the Moon is positioned north of the ecliptic over the following 3 days until the lunar crosses the ecliptic again from North to South in descending node on 24 March 2055 at 03:28 in ♒ Aquarius.

 Moon at southern standstill

 At 22:19 the Moon is meeting its standstill point to reach South declination of ∠-19.832°.
-Over the next 15 days the lunar orbit is going to extend northward to face maximum declination of ∠19.958° at the point of next standstill in ♋ Cancer on 4 April 2055 at 16:13.
+Over the upcoming 15 days the lunar orbit is going to tilt northward to face maximum declination of ∠19.958° at the point of next northern standstill in ♋ Cancer on 4 April 2055 at 16:13.

 Syzygy in 7 days